-Dr. Richard Franza is the Dean of the James M. Hull College of Business..
+Dr. Richard Franza is a faculty member who formerly served as the dean of the James M. Hull College of Business.
 Franza's primary areas of expertise are Operations Management (OM), Management of Technology (MOT), and Project Management.

 Areas of Expertise (6)

 Higher Education Leadership